nakov/TurtleGraphics.NET/README.md

  - `Delay` - gets / sets the turtle delay in milliseconds after moving / rotating.
 By default the delay is 0 (no delay).
 Setting the delay to 200-300 will simulate an pleasant "animation effect".

 ## Demo - Windows Forms Turtle Graphics App
-1. Create a **new empty Windows Form application"" with Visual Studio.
+1. Create a **new empty Windows Form application** with Visual Studio.
 2. Install the **NuGet package "Nakov.TurtleGraphics"** from the Package Management Console in Visual Studio:
 ```
 Install-Package Nakov.TurtleGraphics